tonaljs/tonal/packages/voicing/README.md

 # @tonaljs/voicing

-Contains function to generate voicings.
+Contains functions to generate voicings.
 If you're not sure what voicings are, [watch this video](https://www.youtube.com/watch?v=VR3o45Pwx9Y).

 ## Usage